CVE-2015-1816 - LDAP server SSL certificate not verified

 The path depends on the OS, but as you mention update-ca-certificates, I assume it's Debian or Ubuntu.
 It should in that case be /usr/local/share/ca-certificates/, not /usr/lib.
 Try restarting apache2 after adding to the certificate store.

 Please also attach or pastebin the full output from:

 openssl s_client -CApath /etc/ssl/certs -connect ldap.example.com:636

-#17 Updated by Dominic Cleal almost 2 years ago
+#17 Updated by Dominic Cleal about 2 years ago

 Marek Hulán wrote:

 On deb systems I though it was in /etc/ssl/certs

 That's the dir that update-ca-certificates manages, I think you're meant to put your cert in /usr/local/share/ca-certificates/ for it to combine, else it could be wiped if it ever runs with --fresh.